pipertownley/pipertownley.github.io/content/posts/zen-of-rust-part-2.md

 A major attraction of Python is that you can write very complex programs without ever thinking about memory management.
 This is great for quickly delivering new features.
 However, this convenience comes with significant tradeoffs in runtime performance, which can lead to increased infrastructure costs.
 (And decreased site reliability, but that's a rant for another time.)

 Rust, on the other hand, requires the developer to consider memory usage; however, its model is designed to be straightforward and safe.

 The first layer of safety is that variables are immutable unless you explicitly declare them as mutable.
 This fundamental principle reduces unintended side effects and enhances code reliability.

 Building on this, rust introduces the concept of ownership, which ensures that each piece of data has a single owner at any point in time.
 An "owner" in rust is the variable that holds the data.
-The data is automatically deallocated when the owner goes out of scope, eliminating the need for a garbage collector.
+The data is automatically deallocated, or `dropped` when the owner goes out of scope, eliminating the need for a garbage collector.
 This makes Rust both efficient and predictable in terms of performance.

 For example:
 ```rust